 Pros and Cons of Adjustable Eyeglasses

 These glasses can be found at many retail stores and online from Amazon.
-Many of the benefits and drawbacks of adjustable glasses vary based on the brand, so make sure you research your options before choosing which option is best for you.
+Many of the benefits and drawbacks of adjustable glasses vary based on the brand, so research your options before choosing which is best for you.

 The pros of adjustable glasses include:

 - No need for a prescription or eye exam

 - Many brands offer both magnification and blue light filtering capabilities to protect your eyes from screen damage

 The cons of adjustable glasses include:

 - Usually not as attractive as traditional lenses

 - Easily scratched